Codecademy/docs/content/c-sharp/concepts/operators/operators.md

 C# has the following arithmetic operators:

 - Addition, `+`, which returns the sum of two numbers.
-- Subtraction, `-`, which returns the difference of two numbers.
+- Subtraction, `-`, returns the difference between two numbers.
 - Multiplication, `*`, which returns the product of two numbers.
 - Division, `/`, which returns the quotient of two numbers.
 - Modulus, `%`, which returns the remainder of one number divided by another.